JonathanBooker912/Lithp/README.md

 }
 ```

-## Notes
+## Noteth

-- All expressions must be enclosed in parentheses when using operators
+- All expreththionth mutht be enclothed in parenthetheth when uthing operatorth
-- Variables must be declared before use
+- Variableth mutht be declared before uthe
-- String indices are 0-based
+- thtring indiceth are 0-bathed
-- The `repeathh` loop counter starts from 0
+- The `repeathh` loop counter thtartth from 0
-- Comments are denoted with semicolons (;)
+- Commentth are denoted with themicolonth (;)
-- The `athk` command requires both the prompt and target to be variables:
+- The `athk` command requireth both the prompt and target to be variableth:
-  - First argument must be a variable containing the prompt string
+  - Firtht argument mutht be a variable containing the prompt thtring
-  - Second argument must be a variable to store the input
+  - thecond argument mutht be a variable to thtore the input